Working in Tokyo?

 Expats working in Tokyo participate in one of the largest metropolitan economies across the globe.
-According to a study by PriceWaterhouseCoopers, the city created an annual domestic product of nearly 1.5 trillion USD in 2008.
-Although this data precedes the worldwide financial crisis, the earthquake of 2011, and the current recession in Japan, Tokyo’s economy largely remains the powerhouse of the country.
+According to a study by the Brookings Institution, the city created an annual domestic product of nearly 1.6 trillion USD in 2014.
+Despite the preceding worldwide financial crisis, the earthquake of 2011, and the recession Japan was recently facing, Tokyo’s economy largely remains the powerhouse of the country.

 Beyond the city limits of Metropolitan Tokyo, the Kantō Region around Tokyo is Japan’s most urbanized and industrialized area.
 The people working in Tokyo and other cities of Kantō-chihō create around 40% of Japan’s economic power.
-In 2016, the Cabinet Office published a list comparing the 2013 GDP of various OECD and ASEAN member states, as well as BRICS countries, to that of Japan’s prefectures and regions — the Kantō Region had a higher gross domestic product of a smaller country.
+In 2016, the Cabinet Office published a list comparing the 2013 GDP of various OECD and ASEAN member states, as well as BRICS countries, to that of Japan’s prefectures and regions — the Kantō Region had a higher gross domestic product of a smaller country like Italy.